List of Dexter characters: Camilla Figg

 The Camilla Figg of the books and television series differ significantly.
 In the books, Camilla Figg is a young member of the forensics team who has a crush on Dexter.
 She is later killed by Bernard Elan, who attempts to use her obsession with Dexter to make him suffer.

 In the television series, Camilla is older than Dexter, and had a close relationship with his father.
 She was a records supervisor at the Miami Metro Police Station.
 She and her husband, Gene, were good friends with Harry Morgan and his wife.
 She also knew Dexter and Debra while they were children and was still very good friends with Dexter who often brought donuts to her workplace at the records room.
 She knew far more about Dexter's past than she let on to him and finally told him that, on Harry Morgan's orders, she destroyed the file of the crime scene where he had found the young Dexter to protect him.
 Near the end of the second season, she informs Dexter this will be her last year working as she is retiring.
-In Season 3, it is revealed that she has terminal lung cancer just like her husband, who died one year earlier, as they were both smokers.
+In season 3, it is revealed that she has terminal lung cancer just like her husband, who died one year earlier, as they were both smokers.
 On her deathbed, Figg reveals that she knew that the Ice Truck Killer was Dexter's brother as she read his report before destroying it.
 During her agony, she frequently asks Dexter to bring her the "perfect key lime pie" until he realizes it is meant as a euphemism for euthanasia.
 Dexter complies with her wishes, but before she dies he tells her that it was he who killed his brother.
 She surprises him by smiling and telling him that "it's good you did" right before she dies.
 She is the first victim of Dexter's who wanted to die by his hands as well as the first victim he felt he showed mercy towards.

+In Dexter: Original Sin, a young Camilla is amongst Dexter's coworkers at Miami Metro.
+While borrowing her boat, Dexter gets the idea for dumping his victims into the ocean.